jazminhicks/Weather-Equator-Analysis/README.md

 * The data does not present any correlation between a city’s humidity and latitude nor cloudiness and latitude.
 On both graphs the data points are distributed fairly evenly and there is no distinctive pattern.

 * Additionally, there is not any correlation between a city’s average wind speed and latitude.
-However, the data does reveals that wind speeds in most cities typically do not exceed 20 mph.
+However, the data does reveal that wind speeds in most cities typically do not exceed 20 mph.

 #### List of Cities (from randomly generated latitudes and longitudes)